 The Dao Research Lab, directed by Dr. Maria Carlota Dao, aims to improve understanding of the gut microbiome, diet (e.g., consumption of fiber-rich foods), access to food, obesity/weight management, and health disparities.
 Our current research examines the impacts of COVID-19 on the daily lives of NH Hispanic/Latino communities with regard to food access and security, dietary intake, physical activity, and psychosocial factors such as stress.

 The Dao Lab is always accepting new undergraduate and graduate students.
 For more information about UNH's Nutritional Sciences graduate degrees, please visit the Department of Agriculture, Nutrition, & Food Systems webpage.
 Visit the UNH Graduate Admissions webpage to learn about general graduate admission and application requirements at UNH.
-If you are interested in joining the lab, please contact us here using the contact form linked below or by emailing our research coordinator at email@example.com.
+If you are interested in joining the lab, please contact us through the Contact Us page or by emailing our research coordinator at email@example.com.